 Niger's history begins with the expansion of the Songhai Empire in the 15th century.

-explorers arrived in search of the source of the Niger River, and by 1922 Niger had become a French
+The first European explorers arrived in search of the source of the Niger River, and by 1922 Niger had become a French Colony.

 Widespread disorder plagued Niger until a military coup led by Seyni Kountche ended Diori's rule in 1974.
 Following his arrest the country fell into disarray until 1991, when Ali Saibou (Niger's third president) was forced by public pressure to allow multiparty elections, that ultimately resulted in a democratic government in 1993.